 But the most striking feature of these islands, at first glance, are the huge boulders that litter the western and southern shores on several of the islands.
-Another highlight, as the visitor soon discovers, are the white coral-sand beaches, splendidly picturesque and often deserted.
+Another highlight, as the visitor soon discovers, is the white coral-sand beaches, splendidly picturesque and often deserted.

 The most interesting sights, however, are to be found beneath the waves.
 Some of the most spectacular coral growths in the world can be found here - and the same boulders that scatter the shores have turned the waters around the Similans into an adventure playground for divers.

 Think of that when you clamber up the trail to Sailing Boat Rock, on Island No. 8, for example.
 As you squeeze through the crevices and archways, imagine them covered with colourful corals, sponges and algae.
-Where today you find birds and butterflies and squirrels, at one time dense schools, bright streams of fish instead commuted this way and that, with bigger fish and marine dinosaurs cruising through on the hunt.
+Where today you find birds and butterflies and squirrels, at one time there were dense schools, bright streams of fish instead that commuted this way and that, with bigger fish and marine dinosaurs cruising through on the hunt.

 Today, piles of curious stones, some of them as big as houses, lie as though collected and later abandoned in careless heaps by some ancient race of beachcombing giants.
 Even Sailing Boat Rock, the distinctive formation teetering high above the cove on Koh Similan (Island No.8), has been shaped in this way.

-This beach is in large part a product of diligent scraping and nibbling away by organisms such as the parrotfish – an average individual of which species may excrete more than 16 kilos of sand in the course of a year's lunching on hard corals.
+This beach is in large part a product of diligent scraping and nibbling away by organisms such as the parrotfish – an average individual of which species may excrete more than 16 kg of sand in the course of a year's lunching on hard corals.
 And there's plenty here to eat.

-The conditions for coral growth are ideal, with a minimum prevailing sea temperature of about 28oC and exceptionally clear waters.
+The conditions for coral growth are ideal, with a minimum prevailing sea temperature of about 28°C and exceptionally clear waters.
 More than 200 species of hard coral alone have so far been identified in this area, while these islands have the greatest profusion of reef fish in Thai waters.

 In fact, in terms of both marine life and bottom topography, there's more variety than you'll find in most other dive destinations around the world.
 The Similan Islands has almost everything – coral walls (if we count Koh Bon, to the north, as one of the Similans), big rocks, huge sea fans and barrel sponges, caves, swim-throughs, and plenty of shallows for snorkelling as well.

 Bareboat sailing charters and sailing-diving cruises may be booked from Phuket.
-If you are on a yacht that doesn't have scuba gear or a compressor, you can always hire what you need from the diveboats that come out from Phuket on a regular basis.
+If you are on a yacht that doesn't have scuba gear or a compressor, you can always hire what you need from the dive boats that come out from Phuket on a regular basis.
 Aside from sailing and diving, more and more dayboats are coming out from Phuket and Phang Nga during the high season, bringing with them crowds of sightseers, picnickers, and snorkellers.

-And Koh Similan National Park has added to its many attractions its role as a stopover on the way to yet newer and more distant undersea frontiers and sailing destinations – areas such as the Andaman Islands, the Invisible Bank and, when they reopen to sport diving, the Burma Banks.
+Koh Similan National Park has added to its many attractions its role as a stopover on the way to yet newer and more distant undersea frontiers and sailing destinations – areas such as the Andaman Islands, the Invisible Bank, and the Burma Banks.